 About 17,000 people are arrested for drunk driving in Massachusetts each year.
 That is a huge figure, showing that far too many people still don't understand that they should not drink and drive.
 How difficult is it to understand?
 DON'T DRINK & DRIVE!
 I'm sure drunk driving incidents in other states are just as significant.

 Each time you drink and drive, you endanger yourself, your passengers, pedestrians, cyclists, and people in other vehicles.
 Let someone else drive you, whether it be a friend or family.
-Take a taxi or public transportation.
+Take an Uber or public transportation.
 Leave your car where it is parked as you can always pick it up the next day.
 You have plenty of options so there is absolutely no reason to drink and drive.
 Be responsible.